FlowFX/dotfiles/README.md

 Current Status: all of my machines, running macOS and Ubuntu, are using these configurations.

+Future Status: Installation will be handled by an Ansible playbook.

 # Installation on a new machine

 ## base requirements